5 Day Queenstown Itinerary (2026): Must-Do Experiences

 If you’re looking for a 5-day Queenstown itinerary that’s family-friendly, but not entirely kid-focused, this Queenstown plan is for you!
 It’s got the perfect balance of sightseeing, exciting Queenstown attractions, unique day trips and plenty of inspiration for foodies too!

-This Queenstown 5 day itinerary is based on our second visit to Queenstown in 2026, our first being back in 2019.
+This Queenstown 5-day itinerary is based on our second visit to Queenstown in 2026, our first being back in 2019.
 It was fun to see what has changed and what has stayed the same after 7 years.

 We visited with tween/teens, but it’s an itinerary that works with no kids or little kids, too.

-Our 5-Day Queenstown Itinerary at a Glance
+Our 5-Day Queenstown Itinerary Quick Guide

-Duration: 5 nights / 6 days
+• How many days: 5 nights / 6 days

-Getting around: Rental car (or utilise public transport)
+• Getting around: Rental car (or utilise public transport)

-Currency: New Zealand Dollar (NZD)
+• Currency: New Zealand Dollar (NZD)

 Highlights